Hiring Signal Monitor: Open Roles & Hiring Velocity avatar

 Hiring Signal Monitor — track open roles & hiring velocity for sales triggers

 Turn a company's hiring into a sales and expansion signal.
-A hiring signal monitor / job-postings scraper / extractor / data API / feed that reads companies' public Greenhouse and Lever job boards, normalizes every open role to one schema with a derived seniority and a per-company open-roles count, and turns repeated runs into a new-role and velocity-spike monitor — for B2B sales teams, recruiters, and market researchers tracking talent demand.
+A hiring signal monitor / job-postings scraper / extractor / data API / feed that reads companies' public Greenhouse and Lever job boards and surfaces the actual SIGNAL — which functions a company is hiring for, how fast, and where — not just raw rows.
+Every open role is normalized to one schema with a normalized function (Engineering, Sales, Product, …), a real derived seniority, a cleaned department, hiring velocity (postedWithinDays / isRecent), and a best-effort salary band.
+Flip on groupBy: "company" for one aggregated hiring summary per company — roles by function, roles posted in the last 30/90 days, top locations, remote share, and the newest roles.
+Repeated runs turn it into a new-role and velocity-spike monitor — for B2B sales teams, recruiters, CI/market researchers, and investors tracking talent demand.

 Quick Start: click Start with the default input.
-With zero configuration it pulls open roles from a known public Greenhouse board and a known public Lever board and returns clean rows — company, role title, seniority, department, team, employment type, location, remote flag, open-role count, and the posting link.
+With zero configuration it pulls open roles from a known public Greenhouse board and a known public Lever board and returns clean rows — company, role title, function, seniority, department, team, employment type, location, remote flag, days since posted + a recent flag, salary (when listed), open-role count, and the posting link.
 To track your own target accounts, paste company board tokens into greenhouseTokens (e.g. gitlab — the slug after boards.greenhouse.io/) and/or leverTokens (e.g. leverdemo — the slug after jobs.lever.co/).
+Set groupBy to company for one rolled-up hiring-signal summary per company.
 Narrow the feed with the optional filters — roleKeywords, seniority, department, locationIncludes, remoteOnly (all empty = every role).
 First useful results in under two minutes.

 What it does